SeanMcP/astro-emoji/README.md

 ### Forbidden properties

-The following properties are managed internally, and will throw an error if passes as props to `Emoji`:
+The following properties are managed internally, and therefore ignored if passes as props to `Emoji`:

 - `aria-hidden`
 - `aria-label`